Tariffs and regulations

 A fax of the commercial invoice may be used as a working copy for customs, but the original must be presented in order to complete entry.

-On 1 November 2013, the following requirements came into effect:
+The following requirements came into effect:

 - Commercial invoice must include payment terms.